 See: Cathedral | Knifeworld

 Ode to an Angel

 You're Not Listening

 |The Youth I Dreamt in Slipped Away

 Falling Down an Endless Day

 Michael George "Chick" Churchill is a classically-trained pianist best-known as on/off keyboard man with Ten Years After, possibly the archetypal British blues/rock band, featuring Alvin Lee's lightning-fast guitar work.
-You & Me is Churchill's only solo album, to my knowledge, and is pretty typical of its era, consisting of lightweight singer-songwriter fare with added keyboards, or middle-of-the-road rock with no outstanding features, as dated as 'I'm with stupid' T-shirts and maroon and black stack heel shoes.
+You & Me is Churchill's only solo album, pretty typical of its era, consisting of lightweight singer-songwriter fare with added keyboards, or middle-of-the-road rock with no outstanding features, as dated as 'I'm with stupid' T-shirts and maroon and black stack heel shoes.
 A bevy of famous friends (Jethro Tull's Martin Barre, Cozy Powell and various members of pre-fame Supertramp included) do little to liven up the proceedings, sad to say.

 Next to no obvious Mellotron on the album, with Churchill only noticeably adding any to opener Come And Join Me, with background strings that add little to the track.
 The strings on a couple of other tracks appear to be real, making this a pretty low priority on your 'Mellotron must-haves' list.